Policies and Basic Approach

 - New business projects:

-- Utilizing ESG due diligence checklists and environmental-social risk maps for each business to assess the ESG impact of each new project.
+- Utilize ESG due diligence checklists and environmental-social risk maps for each business to assess the ESG impact of each new project.

 - Existing business projects:

-- Mitsui & Co. (non-consolidated level): Managing environmental and social risks based on the international environmental management standard ISO14001.
+- Mitsui & Co. (non-consolidated): Manage environmental and social risks based on the international environmental management standard ISO14001.

-- Our consolidated subsidiaries in Japan and overseas: Recommending that our consolidated subsidiaries (that we have identified from the perspective of their industry and their impact on the environment and ecosystems) establish their own environmental management systems based on ISO14001 or other international guidelines.
+- Consolidated subsidiaries: Recommend that our consolidated subsidiaries (that we have identified from the perspective of their industry and their impact on the environment and ecosystems) establish their own environmental management systems based on ISO14001 or other international guidelines.

 - Environmental accidents

-- Aiming to achieve 0 (zero) environmental accidents each year.
+- Aim to achieve 0 (zero) environmental accidents each year.

 Compliance with Environment-Related Laws and Regulations

-- Implementing measures to deepen understanding of compliance with environment-related laws and regulations and ensure thorough compliance.
+- Implement measures to deepen understanding of compliance with environment-related laws and regulations and ensure thorough compliance.

 Saving Resources and Promoting Resource Circulation